-There’s nothing worse than a silent conference call.
+There’s nothing worse than a silent conference line.
 Bueller? …Bueller?
 Luckily, following some simple conference call etiquette can help you avoid that!

 The call leader likely prepared an agenda ahead of the call… take advantage of it!
-Use it as a roadmap to prepare some questions.
-Also, if you know you’ll be expected to contribute, make sure you’re prepped.
-Conference calls are best when there is a lot of interactions, so always be sure to ask for thoughts, reactions, and feedback.
+Use the agenda as a roadmap to prepare some questions.
+Also, if you know you’ll be expected to contribute, make sure you’re prepared.
+Conference calls are best when there are a lot of interactions, so always be sure to ask for thoughts, reactions, and feedback.

 Conference with Confidence

 Phone conference etiquette isn’t complicated!
-Following a few simple guidelines can help anyone have successful conference calls.
-Whether you’re an experienced conferencer or leading your very first conference call, the conference call etiquette covered here will keep calls productive and efficient – all while making sure everyone is heard and respected.
+Following a few simple guidelines can help anyone have successful calls.
+Whether you’re experienced or leading your very first meeting, the conference call etiquette covered here will keep calls productive and efficient – all while making sure everyone is heard and respected.

-Think you’ve mastered conference call etiquette and want to level up your phone conferencing?
+Want to take your phone conferencing to the next level?
 Check out Branded Bridge Line’s conference call features today!